-The Audit Committee is responsible for overseeing the Company's program for identifying, evaluating and controlling significant risks.
-The Audit Committee periodically discusses with management and the independent auditor the Company's major risk exposures, including financial, legal, regulatory and cybersecurity risk exposures, and the steps taken to monitor, control and minimize such exposures.
+The Audit Committee is responsible for overseeing the Company's program for identifying, evaluating, and controlling significant risks.
+The Audit Committee periodically discusses with management and the independent auditor the Company's major risk exposures, including financial, legal, regulatory, and cybersecurity risk exposures, and the steps taken to monitor, control and minimize such exposures.
 The Audit Committee also reviews and evaluates our processes and policies for identifying and assessing key risk areas and for formulating and implementing steps to address such risk areas.
 The Audit Committee oversees disclosure controls and procedures, including applicable internal control over financial reporting and meets with the Chief Financial Officer, the General Counsel, the Chief Accounting Officer, external audit personnel, and other senior managers as appropriate to review issues regarding compliance with the applicable legal and regulatory requirements.

-The Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk taking.
+The Compensation Committee assesses and monitors whether any of our compensation policies and programs have the potential to encourage excessive risk taking.
 Our Compensation Committee engages an independent consultant to advise it on topics related to Board and executive compensation.
-In February 2021, the Compensation Committee, with the assistance of Willis Towers Watson ("WTW"), the Company's independent compensation consultant, reviewed the executive compensation program and US sales incentive programs, and determined that the design of the compensation policies, including the components, weightings and focus of the elements of executive compensation, do not encourage management to assume excessive or inappropriate risks.
+In 2022, the Compensation Committee, with the assistance of WTW, the Compensation Committee's independent compensation consultant, conducted an in-depth risk review of the executive compensation program and sales incentive programs, and determined that the design of the compensation policies, including the components, weightings and focus of the elements, do not encourage management or employees that participate in the sales incentive plans to assume excessive or inappropriate risks.
+When approving the 2022 awards of performance-based restricted stock units ("PSUs"), described in the Compensation Discussion and Analysis, the Compensation Committee gave consideration to whether the conditions and design would promote inappropriate or excessive risk-taking.
+The Compensation Committee and WTW reviewed areas that had changed since the 2022 assessment and again found that our executive compensation program and sales incentive plans program compensation program and sales incentive plans program to safe since to assume excessive or inappropriate risks, and have appropriate safeguards and governance protocols in place.

-The Nominations and Governance Committee oversees the risks associated with our corporate governance and operating practices, including those relating to the composition of the Board, the structure and function of Board committees and meeting logistics and policies.
+The Nominations and Governance Committee oversees the risks associated with our corporate governance and operating practices, including those relating to the composition of the Board, the structure and function of Board committees, and meeting logistics and policies.
 The Nominations and Governance Committee regularly reviews the Board's performance, oversees the self-evaluation of each of the Board's committees, oversees our corporate governance and formulates and recommends corporate governance standards to our Board.
+The Nominations and Governance Committee also oversees and guides the Company's strategy and risks related to material ESG matters.